CourseReps/ECEN689-Fall2018/Projects/1ProjectFiles/Team6/README.md

 ## Python Code
  * dataset.ipynb - Selecting the required data from the above mentioned datasets.
  * randomForest.ipynb - Running the dataset through a random forest model to check the variable importance.
+ * Linear_Regression.ipynb - Running the dataset through a linear regression model and compute the p values to determine the variable importance.